-This growth is driven entirely by developing economies, where improving wealth and living standards allows people to live and work in greater comfort.
+The growth of energy absorbed by the buildings sector emanates entirely from the developing world, as improving wealth and living standards allow people to live and work in greater comfort.

 In Rapid and Net Zero, a significant expansion of energy use in buildings in developing Asia and Africa – which enjoy some of the most significant increases in prosperity – is broadly offset by substantial falls in the developed world as efficiency in new and existing buildings stock improves, driven by regulations, carbon prices and consumer preferences.
 As a result, overall energy use in buildings is relatively little changed over the Outlook in both Rapid (0.2% p.a.) and Net Zero (0.1% p.a.).